jacobsaltzman/phase-1-project/README.md

 ### Javascript
--- Loads dom, grabs a random color from an API or function, listens for user interactions, and updates dom with new colors and results.
+-- Loads dom, grabs a random color from an API or function, listens for user interactions with a **forEach()** on the Nodelist, and updates dom with new colors and results.

 #### Main event listeners: